Summer learning tips (that won't spoil your kids' summer)

 It’ll come as no surprise that we use Komodo to nail the maths learning over the summer.
 Komodo’s little and often learning schedule makes this easy to keep up for the duration of the holidays.
 Every second day, my kids earn their screen time by doing 15 minutes of Komodo.
 That’s all it takes.

-This year at Komodo we introduced the Parent Dashboard.
-One of the new, easy to use features that I’ll make use of over the summer is the “repeat a level” option There are a few skills my kids covered this past school year that they could use a little more practice with before they move on next term, so I’ll set them up to do a couple of extra sessions on those topics.
+Using Komodo's Parent Dashboard, I’ll make use of the “repeat a level” option over the summer.
+There are a few skills my kids covered this past school year that they could use a little more practice with before they move on next term, so I’ll set them up to do a couple of extra sessions on those topics.

 To keep the motivation going throughout the summer, I make sure their rewards are up to date.
 In our house, time spent on games consoles or tablets plus a choice of a day trip works well.
 This means they get treats that they can use immediately, as well as a bigger reward to work towards.
 Here are some reward ideas that are easy on the wallet.